-IO4: GO GREEN TOOL KIT
+IO4: KITUL DE INSTRUMENTE GO GREEN

 The final Intellectual Output is devoted to the organisation of workshops with primary school teachers and students to pilot test the results and material developed in the previous intellectual outputs as well as to the development of the Strategic Roadmap for Developing the Whole School Green Strategy to support the schools’ initiatives to develop a holistic approach into the promotion of environmental education for sustainable development.